-Love from Miss Townsend and Mrs Moss xxx
+Love from Miss Townsend, Mrs Moss, Mrs Marks and Mrs Webb xxx

 Hello Blue Class,

-Only three more sleeps to go!
+Only one more sleep to go!
 I'm very excited and am all packed, ready and raring to go!

 It is important to check that you have everything on the kit list that was sent home a few weeks ago.
 To keep you all safe, it is really important you have suncream, a sunhat, a refillable water bottle, a waterproof coat and wellies.
-If it looks like Wednesday is going to be a sunny day, it would be a good idea to put suncream on before you come to school and wear your sunhat so that when we get there we can start our activities straight away and not have to search through bags for them.
+It looks like tomorrow is going to be a sunny day so it would be a good idea to put suncream on before you come to school and wear your sunhat so that when we get there we can start our activities straight away and not have to search through bags for them.

-We'll have a chat tomorrow or Tuesday and check that we all know what we need to bring, wear and do on Wednesday morning.
+We'll have a chat today and check that we all know what we need to bring, wear and do tomorrow morning.
 You don't need to worry about anything but having a few butterflies is perfectly normal.
-Mrs Moss and I will check that everyone is sorted and happy and I know you will all have a wonderful time.
+I will check that everyone is sorted and happy and I know you will all have a wonderful time.

 Love from your fellow holiday maker, Miss Townsend xx